a-mythh/Blurb/README.md

 - **Elegant Design**: Clean aesthetics and thoughtful design choices make for a visually appealing app.
 - **Smooth Animations**: Subtle animations are integrated to enhance user experience, making interactions fluid and enjoyable.
 - **Comprehensive Word Lookup**: Leveraging the free dictionary API, this app provides detailed definitions, pronunciations, and example usages.
+- **Local Word Storage**: Users can save words locally in a database and access them offline.
+- **Autocomplete Functionality**: A simple backend built with Node.js and MongoDB provides autocomplete suggestions.

 ## Screenshots